Title: Public Records Act Policy

 - Official Information Privilege:

-The Official Information Privilege of Evidence Code § 1040 precludes disclosure of information acquired and maintained in confidence if the necessity for preserving the confidentiality of the information outweighs the necessity for disclosure in the interest of justice, making such records exempt under Government Code § 6254(k).
+Information acquired and maintained in confidence if the necessity for preserving the confidentiality of the information outweighs the necessity for disclosure in the interest of justice, per Government Code § 6254(k) and Evidence Code § 1040.

 - Public Interest in Confidentiality Outweighs Disclosure:

-A record is exempt if the facts of the particular case demonstrate that the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record, per GC § 6255(a).
+A record is exempt if the facts of the particular case demonstrate that the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record, per Government Code § 6255(a).